Milliman-PRM/qlikview-hosting/WebApps/MillFrame/UserGuidesMasterVersions/PRM Project Management Console User Guide.md

 ### Context Item – Push to Production

-This menu item is used when a project has been updated, but for whatever reason was not published to the production server.
-Sometimes this is the result continued review of the report before publishing, there is a timeline for when reports are pushed and the date/time has not arrived, or minor changes to the project (like description) have been made.
-In the event this menu item is clicked and no changes have been made to upload, you will receive the message
+This menu item is used when a project has been updated, but for some reason was not published to the production server.
+Sometimes this is the result of continued review of the report before publishing, there is a timeline for when reports are pushed and the date/time has not arrived, or minor changes to the project (like description) have been made.
+In the event this menu item is clicked and no changes have been made to upload, you will receive the message:

 ![](Images/PRM_Project_Management_Console_User_Guide/image12.png ""){width=70% height=auto}\